theocrowley24/AdminPanel/README.md

 * Windows server
 * IIS

 This panel has been written using ASP.NET MVC and has not been tested on Apache/Linux, however it may be possible using Mono.
+An in-depth apache setup tutorial will be coming soon.

 ## Installation